mytechnotalent/Reverse-Engineering/README.md

 ## Lesson 523: Embedded Wasm UART Echo Course
 A line-by-line, function-by-function guide through every Rust source file in the embedded-wasm-uart project covering how a WebAssembly component is compiled, deployed, and executed on an RP2350 microcontroller to echo UART characters entirely in bare-metal Rust with no operating system.

--> Click [HERE](https://github.com/mytechnotalent/embedded-wasm-uart-rp2350/blob/main/TUTORIAL.md) to read the FREE tutorial on GitHub.
+-> Click [HERE](https://github.com/mytechnotalent/embedded-wasm-uart-rp2350/blob/main/TUTORIAL.md) to read the FREE tutorial on GitHub. <br>
 -> Click [HERE](https://github.com/mytechnotalent/embedded-wasm-uart-rp2350/blob/main/RE.md) to read the FREE Reverse Engineering tutorial on GitHub.

 # Embedded Wasm Blinky Course